haskell/cabal-proposals/proposals/v1-removal-plan.md

-# Timeline and plan for removing v1- legacy commands
+# Timeline and plan for removing `v1-` legacy commands

 ## Summary

-The `v2-*` project based commands were introduced alongside the legacy interface in 2016.
+The `v2-` project based commands were introduced alongside the legacy interface in 2016.
 This family of commands introduced support for multi-package based workflows and installation of packages into a global store.

-The primary way which people use cabal today is via the "v2-\*" interface.
+The primary way which people use cabal today is via the `v2-` interface.
 Writing a command without a prefix defaults to using the `v2` command.

 This document starts from the premise that

-> We want to remove the `v1-*` family of commands, therefore we need a plan to achieve that.
+> We want to remove the `v1-` family of commands, therefore we need a plan to achieve that.

 ## Motivation

 * There is much legacy code which has to be maintained and updated when modifying other parts of cabal.
 This code is not well-tested nor understood anymore.
+In legacy codebases like cabal, you quite often might modify a commonly used function and be forced to consider how to adapt all the codepaths which use it.
+It is hard to modify legacy paths which aren't understood and little used to know what the right thing to do is.
-* It is confusing to user's having two families of command exist for nearly 10 years.
+* It is confusing to users having two families of command exist for nearly 10 years.
+Users can follow old tutorials which suggest using v1- commands for certain tasks, they can raise bug reports about `v1-` features, when their use-case may be better served by a `v2-` command.
 * We talk about performing this task a lot, which is halting progressing cabal on other fronts.
 For example, I am spending my time writing this document.

 ## Proposed Change

-I propose to build consensus in the community around removing v1- commands.
+I propose to build consensus in the community around removing `v1-` commands.

 1. Internal Phase: Produce a document for cabal developers to agree on a direction of travel which we can work together on. <--- We are here
 2. Community Phase: Solicit feedback from the community about which `v1-` features are still used, and why.